intave/documentation/mechanics/checks-12-timer.md

 ### Detection
 Intave keeps track of the movement packets sent by the client in a variable amount of time.
-If the amount of packets sent exceeds a certain threshold, enhanced by our [trustfactor](/mechanics/trust-01-introduction.md) mechanic, Intave will skip movement packets ahead.
+If the amount of packets sent exceeds a certain threshold, enhanced by our [trustfactor](/mechanics/trust-01-introduction.md) mechanic, Intave will start to skip movement packets.

 ### Accuracy
-The Timer check is able to mitigate any advantage of increasing the game speed.
+The Timer check is able to detect as little as one movement packet more, and is able to mitigate even the most extreme cases.

 ### Issues
 Latency fluctuations and client lag can cause false positives.
-This is due to the limited information the Minecraft protocol provides us with.
+While we try to mitigate these issues, it is not always possible.